 “Planting Clues opens up a world that few of us know about, and while the book is heavy on technical details, it manages to balance these with (often brutal) case studies that help to bring to life the many ways in which plants (and botanists) have helped to solve crimes.
 This makes the pages fly by.” – Kit Gillet

-Polish language edition of Planting Clues:
+Polish and Italian language editions of Planting Clues:

 2022.
 Available as a kindle book on Amazon or free here.